nkitanov/iaq_board/README.md

 1. [Download the PCB files](kicad/) and print the PCB somewhere like https://jlcpcb.com/
 2. Buy some components (listed in the bill of materials section) from Aliexpress or any other source.
 3. Solder everything on the board.
 With the exception of the ambient light sensor, all the rest is pretty easy with general soldering skills.
 Soldering light sensor can be done with regular soldering iron, but because of the small size of the IC, it's easier if you have heat gun or SMD reflow oven/plate.
 4. Flash the microcontroller with the esphome firmware [following the manual](firmware/).
-You can write your own firmware if you have the skills. :)
+You can write your own firmware if you have the skills. :smile:
 5. Print the holder case on 3D printer if you wish.
 I have some sensors without it and they are perfectly fine, so it's up to you.

-If you have experience with electronics and microcontrollers just check the [schematics](kicad/) and make whatever you wish - build your own firmware, do another PCB, connect external sensors, don't use it at all because you can make it better :).
+If you have experience with electronics and microcontrollers just check the [schematics](kicad/) and make whatever you wish - build your own firmware, do another PCB, connect external sensors, don't use it at all because you can make it better :smile:.
 The device is quite simple for embedded electronics enthusiasts anyway...

 ## What about ordering a device?
 I made this device for me and then decided to share it.
 I think a lot of people might be interested to have such air quality sensor.
 I did not have intension to make money from it, that's why it's "open hardware" and I publish all of the information, so everyone can build it.